DovieW/obsidian-android-sync/README.md

    The next steps will mostly ask you to run commands in Termux.
 5. Run `termux-setup-storage` and give access to files.
 6. Run `pkg update && pkg upgrade -y && pkg install -y git openssh termux-api` to install packages.
+Press *Enter* if it pauses with a question.
 7. Run `mkdir -p /storage/emulated/0/repos/Obsidian` to create the directories used for repositories.
 8. Run `git clone https://github.com/DovieW/obsidian-android-sync.git ~/storage/shared/repos/obsidian-android-sync` to clone this repo into the repos directory.
 9. Run the setup script: `cp "/storage/emulated/0/repos/obsidian-android-sync/setup" ~/ && chmod +x "$HOME/setup" && source "$HOME/setup"`.
+Type `yes` and hit *Enter* if prompted.
 10. The above command copied an SSH public key to your clipboard (or was displayed to the screen), paste this into your Git host's SSH key authentication setting (eg [Github](https://github.com/settings/keys)).
-If you add more vaults in the future or want to copy the SSH key again, you should run the setup script again by simply running `setup`.
-The long version above is not needed anymore.
+If want to copy the SSH key again, run the setup script again by simply running `setup`.
+The long verison of the setup command (above) is not needed anymore.
-11. You should now be in the Obsidian directory where you should now clone your Obsidian vaults.
+11. In Termux, you should now be in the Obsidian directory (verify with `pwd`) where you should now clone your Obsidian vaults.
 Try not to put any special characters (that are recognized by bash) in your vault name (eg an &, ! etc), if I remember correctly, it gave Tasker some issues, but you can probably get around that issue if you try.
 I don't know how spaces will behave.
-12. Run `setup` to run the setup script again.
+12. Whenever you add a vault to the Obsidian folder, you should run the setup script again using the `setup` command.
+Do so now.

 At this point, you can run `sync` to sync all the vaults in the `/storage/emulated/0/repos/Obsidian` folder.
 ## Tasker Setup